wavemotion-dave/DracoDS/README.md

 * Speedup POKE is now available to boost CPU speed to an effective 1.78MHz
 * Fixed Skiing cart so it now runs past the 'Get Ready...
 Get Set' voice.
 * Boosted sound 50% across the board
+* 1.2a hotfix for Draconian, Skiing and probably others with IRQ latching

 V1.1: 18-July-2025 by wavemotion-dave
 * Fixed DAA instruction - BCD math now correct.
 Fixes Trapfall, Atom and more.